About the song

 It’s eternally tragic when that which is magic be killed at the end of the glorious chase.

-Read more: John Denver - Amazon (Let This Be a Voice)
+Read more: John Denver - Amsterdam

 From young seals to great whales, from waters to wood,